kgateway-dev/kgateway/docs/content/reference/support.md

 {{% notice note %}}`†` **Istio versions**: Istio must run on a compatible version of Kubernetes.
 For example, Istio 1.22 is tested, but not supported, on Kubernetes 1.26.
 For more information, see the [Istio docs](https://istio.io/latest/docs/releases/supported-releases/).
 If you want hardened `n-4` versions of Istio for particular requirements such as FIPS, consider using [Gloo Mesh Enterprise](https://www.solo.io/products/gloo-mesh/), which includes ingress gateway and service mesh components.

-Also, note that Waypoint support requires at minimum Istio version 1.22 (though 1.23 or greater is recommended). {{% /notice %}}
+Also, note that support for Waypoints requires Istio version 1.22 at a minimum.
+However, it is recommended to use Istio version 1.23 or greater. {{% /notice %}}

 <!--TO FIND VERSIONS